pflodin/Roadmap/README.md

 ## Integrate Smart Contract Layer for Accounting Logic NFT into Front End

-## nform Accountants and Others in DCARPE Alliance of BETA Testing
+## Inform Accountants and Others in DCARPE Alliance of BETA Testing

-## nvite Initial Cohort
+## Invite Initial Cohort

 ## Determine and Deliberate Auditor Liability